instead-hub/instead/doc/stead3_en.md

 ## Transitions

 The traditional transitions into INSTEAD appear as links above the description scene.
-To determine the transitions between scenes is usedattribute scene -- list 'way'.
+To determine the transitions between scenes is used attribute scene -- list 'way'.
 In the list are determined by the room in the form of of the room names or variable references, similar to the list 'obj'.
 For example: